92green/enty/packages/enty-docs/src/content/tutorial/api.md

 // ApplicationApi.js
 import {EntityApi} from 'react-enty';
+import ApplicationSchema from './ApplicationSchema';
-import UserApi from './UserApi';
+import user from './UserApi';
-import CoffeeApi from './CoffeeApi';
+import coffee from './CoffeeApi';
-import CatApi from './CatApi';
+import cat from './CatApi';

-const Api = EntityApi(ApplicationSchema, {
+const Api = EntityApi({
-    user: UserApi,
-    coffee: CoffeeApi,
-    cat: CatApi
-});
+    user,
+    coffee,
+    cat
+}, ApplicationSchema);

 ```

-### Non prescriptive
+## Non prescriptive
-TODO: Becuase promises are standard you can use any promise returning logic.
-(RX)
+TODO: Because promises and observables are standard you can use any promise returning logic.

-### Api shimming
+## Api shimming
 One of the benefits of declaring your api separate to your views is that it provides a space
 to shim data before it enters your app.
 If an external api can only provide you with data in a certain
 shape you can change it to a shape that makes sense to your entities before normalizing.